 The gifted program (GATE) is a sincere commitment to the gifted student, yet the responsibility for educating a gifted student is inherent to all educators, the student's parents and the student.
-For more information about the GATE program, visit the district's website, www.goldenrams.com, or contact the Special Education & Student Services offices at 724-226-2400.
+For more information about the GATE program, visit the district's website, www.goldenrams.com, or contact the Director of Student Services at 724-226-2400.